set (environment variable)

 Use environment variables to control the behavior of some batch files and programs and to control the way Windows and the MS-DOS subsystem appears and works.
 The set command is often used in the Autoexec.nt file to set environment variables.

-When you type the set command alone, the current environment settings are displayed.
+If you use the set command without any parameters, the current environment settings are displayed.
 These settings usually include the COMSPEC and PATH environment variables, which are used to help find programs on disk.
 Two other environment variables used by Windows are PROMPT and DIRCMD.

 If you run set /a from the command line outside of a command script, it displays the final value of the expression.